 World Cat has gone with probably the most comfortable standard seats I've seen in class.
 Flip-up bolsters, flip-down armrests, and flip-down foot rests are all featured in addition to the overstuffed padding, and thick tricolor vinyl is double-stitched.
 A separate footrest forward is molded into the door to the head compartment.
 Between the stainless steel grab handle, windshield frame that carries well aft, and the drop down armrest this was a comfortable and secure position.
 I could easily envision being a part of the navigation with secondary electronics mounted to the head door.

-And I'm happy to see that World Cat went with a standard hardtop.
+And I'm happy to see that World Cat went with a standard hardtop that has a powder coated frame.
 Usually this feature is an option and an easy way to tack on an up-charge to the customer.
 In this case, however, the only option is for matching the underside to the hull side color.
 There are LED courtesy lights that cycle between white and red, and spreader lights fore and aft.
 The entire structure is supported with double rails and gusseted for strength.
 Three rocket launchers are mounted to either side.
 Up above is a molded support for a radar antenna.

 World Cat offers a full 10-year Limited Hull Warranty, and a One Year Limited Material And Workmanship Warranty.